This is a guide covering the best video camera for hunting.

 11. CREATIVE XP 3G Cellular Trail Camera

 The CREATIVE XP 3G Cellular Trail Camera doubles down as a hunting camera and a security camera for homeowners.

 It is extremely useful both in daylight and during nighttime.
 This camera comes with night vision and in HD.
 The 1080p provides the clarity you need if you wish to observe animals in the wild.

 It is also durable and capable of handling the changing weather outdoors.
 It also comes with a solar panel that helps conserve energy.

-For a trail camera and compared to the rest of the best video cameras for hunting, it is a bit pricey at $200.
+For a trail camera and compared to the rest of the best video cameras for hunting, it is a bigger investment.
 You also have to rely on a signal for the trail camera to work according to how it was designed.

 12. GardePro E6 Trail Camera